-1) Basic policy concerning compensation, etc., paid to directors
+- 2. Director compensation - 1) Basic policy concerning compensation, etc., paid to directors improve the common interests of stakeholders and increase long-term corporate value.

-The basic policy concerning compensation, etc., paid to directors shall be as follows.
-Set the compensation, etc., of directors so that the contents are suitable to motivate them to fully carry out their management oversight function, which is their duty, in order to improve the common interests of stakeholders and increase long-term corporate value.
+Set the compensation, etc., of directors so that the contents are suitable to motivate them to fully carry out their management oversight function, which is their duty, in order to